scikido/scikido/README.md

 I work mostly in **backend and private** projects.
 I also do some frontend work in HTML,CSS and JS.

-I have mangaed to create my [Blog](https://scikido.github.io/) and my [Youtube Channel](https://www.youtube.com/channel/UCe4VyBip-MJCBquO8hQ3Tug), which are intended for entertaining audience.
+I have managed to create my [Blog](https://scikido.github.io/) and my [Youtube Channel](https://www.youtube.com/channel/UCe4VyBip-MJCBquO8hQ3Tug), which are intended for entertaining audience.
 Looking forward to working with you guys.

 ---